 L’Amicale du Grand Hotel Abgrund

-L’Amicale du Grand Hotel Abgrund are a Leipzig based experimental music collective. track form upcoming tape
+L’Amicale du Grand Hotel Abgrund are a Leipzig based experimental music collective.
+Below is their new tape minusQplus:

 IN:EX.
 Chemnitz, Germany.
 Combining an experimental music approach with special handmade object design.
 The labels…